NightL-Sorrow/CS131-Compiler/README.md

 To use the code
 ======
-Generate lexer with Flex;
+Generate lexer with Flex

-Generate parser with bison;
+Generate parser with bison

-Put cool-support in the right folder to run Makefile;
+Put cool-support in the right folder to run Makefile

 Disclaimer
 ======